planetruby/gems/2020/21-super_diff.md

 ])
 ```

-...and — if such a test fails — get useful output that looks and feels similar to our test data.
+...and - if such a test fails - get useful output that looks and feels similar to our test data.

-## SuperDiff is not just for Rails
+## Super Diff is not just for Rails

 You might think that this gem can only be used for Rails.
 Not so!
 This happens to be the most popular use case, but you can also use it in any Ruby project.
 Instead of having this in your `spec_helper`: